Kent Refinery: Background

 The oil industry was first established on the Isle of Grain in 1908 when, in association with the naval dockyard at Sheerness, the Admiralty constructed an oil storage and ship refuelling depot on the Medway.
 In 1923 the Medway Oil and Storage Company (MOSCO) constructed an oil refinery and tank farm adjacent to the Admiralty site.
 MOSCO was absorbed into the Anglo-Persian Oil Company (APOC) in 1932 after which oil refining at Grain ceased.
 (APOC was renamed the Anglo-Iranian Oil Company in 1935, then British Petroleum Company in 1954).

 Further up the Medway at Kingsnorth, Berry Wiggins and Company started constructing an oil refinery and tank farm in 1930.
 This refinery was expanded both before and after the Second World War, and finally closed in 1977.

 In 1943 a spur pipeline (T/D/G) was constructed to the Isle of Grain from off the Thames to Dungeness pipeline (T/D) which fuelled DUMBO, part of Operation Pluto.
 The spur line to Grain provided access to the Admiralty oil storage facility.

 The BP Refinery (Kent) was one of several oil refineries – including Esso Fawley on Southampton Water – which were built in the post-war period for the production of refined petroleum products.
 These realised the UK government's strategy to save dollars by encouraging the refining of Middle Eastern crude oil, and to keep within the UK the added value of such refined products.

 The post-war refineries changed Britain's coastal geography: they required large amounts of land and were built in previously rural coastal areas.
 The refineries also provided feed-stock for the land-hungry and intrusive petrochemical industry often built adjacent to refineries.
 There was a tension between these rural developments and the government policy of supporting industrial development in urban areas where there was high unemployment.
 Despite reservations about these developments, the UK government approved the Kent and Fawley refinery plans in 1947, although the developments took some years to be built.

 Construction

-The Anglo-Iranian Oil Company started construction of the Kent Refinery, also unofficially known as Grain Refinery, in 1950.
-The managing agent was the Badger Company with construction undertaken by McAlpine and Wimpey.
+The Anglo-Iranian Oil Company commenced the construction of the Kent Refinery, unofficially known as the Grain Refinery, in 1950.
+The contracts were managed by the Badger Company, with construction carried out by McAlpine and Wimpey.